A Practical Summary of the Seven Habits: Habit 4, "Win-Win"

 Win-Win: It Sounds Obvious

 "Think win-win" sounds obvious, but it isn't.
-The reason that it isn't goes all the way back to Part 1 of Stephen Covey's 7 Habits, where paradigms are introduced.
+The reason that it isn't goes all the way back to Part 1 of Stephen Covey's 7 Habits of Highly Effective People, where he introduces his paradigms.
 The challenge is that while the concept of "think win-win" is simple, the location of the concept in our mind is in our unconscious paradigm, in the way we look at the world.
-And most people do not think win-win, even if they say that they do - in fact, even if they think that they do.
+And most people do not think win-win, even if they say that they do—in fact, even if they think that they do.

 Let's get clear about the concept, then look at why it is so difficult to live by.